OctopusDeploy/blog/blog/2025-05/octopus-datadog-integration/index.md

 While Octopus provides visibility and monitoring for your deployments at scale, it can be hard to correlate data across the entirety of your CI/CD pipeline when things happen in systems outside your deployment pipeline.

 That’s where Datadog helps.
-It monitors everything in your stack, covering all systems, apps, and services in one place.
+It monitors everything in your stack, covering all infrastructure, systems, apps, and services in one place.

 Used together, Octopus and Datadog become part of your world-class pipeline, with both tools supporting software at scale and integrating with any technology.
 You get a single pane of glass for monitoring, making it easier to track, visualize, and improve key metrics across all projects.